2001Arpit/RTL-Design-With-SKY130/README.md

 We will be viewing the simulation results using a waveform viewer known as gtkwave.
 It uses a .vcd file to produce the waveform.
 VCD stands for value change dump.
 It is a dump file that the gtkwave uses for simulation.
 - A testbench provides these 'changes' in values.
 A testbench is a Verilog program that checks the functionality of our design by giving various possible inputs to the design.
 ![image](https://user-images.githubusercontent.com/92947276/166210377-a6ea5c51-9946-4413-93fc-590ca29538b0.png)

+## Yosys
+- We will be using Yosys for the synthesis of our Verilog designs.
+It will convert our RTL design to a gate-level netlist.
+- Yosys uses a synthesis script to read a design from a Verilog file, synthesizes it to a gate-level netlist using the cell library and writes the synthesized results as a Verilog netlist.
+The synthesis script will be written by the user on the terminal.
+-